jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/01-cli.md

 # ctrl+c kill process
 ```

-## Homework
+## Practice

 Using only commands in your terminal:

-- Create a folder in your downloads file called `tracecamp-cli-homework`
+- Create a folder in your downloads file called `tracecamp-cli-Practice`
 - Inside that folder, create:
   - `example.txt`
   - `helloworld.txt`
-- List all the files in the `tracecamp-cli-homework` directory
+- List all the files in the `tracecamp-cli-Practice` directory
 - Delete the `example.txt` file
-- Delete both the `tracecamp-cli-homework` and `helloworld.txt` at the same time
+- Delete both the `tracecamp-cli-Practice` and `helloworld.txt` at the same time

 ## Optional